 Amanda Barge, Psychosexual and Relationship Therapist

-From there, try building up to masturbating standing up, keeling down, or having one leg on a chair.
+From there, try building up to masturbating standing up, kneeling down, or having one leg on a chair.
 These positions can feel more like sex with someone else.

-Sex with a partner is usually ‘moist’ — whether that be oral, vaginal or anal.
-When it comes to prone masturbation, this is the opposite; the sensation is dry.
+Sex with a partner is usually moist, whether it's oral, vaginal, or anal.
+When it comes to prone masturbation, you get the opposite experience: the sensation is dry.

-So if you’re trying to change up your masturbation style, it’s important to use plenty of lube during solo sex — to get more accustomed to the sensation of a partner.
+So if you’re trying to change up your masturbation style, it’s important to use plenty of lube during solo sex.
+This means you'll get more accustomed to the wet sensation and eventually you'll be more familiar with the sensation of being with a partner.

 If you’re not feeling ready to use your hands yet, you could start by trying out some hand-held toys for men.
 These can help you mix up the sensation, and generally spice things up in the bedroom.
 Don’t forget to use a good helping of lube.